Control Voltage Pedal

 Pressing the button again will make it return to linear control.

-The pedal is made in powder coated steel, built to endure the worst operational conditions.
+Built to endure the worst operational conditions.

 Watch these Quicktime videos below.
 You will hear a few short clips of one of these pedals controlling a Roland Juno-60 Low Pass Filter: